Overlapping Schwarz Preconditioners for Pose-Graph SLAM in Robotics: Overlapping Schwarz Domain Decomposition Preconditioners

 \section{Overlapping Schwarz Domain Decomposition Preconditioners}

-The general concept of domain decomposition methods (DDM) is based on divide-and-conquer: A large problem is decomposed into multiple smaller, more manageable subproblems that can be solved separately and in parallel.
+The general concept of domain decomposition methods (DDM) is based on the divide-and-conquer paradigm: A large problem is decomposed into multiple smaller, more manageable subproblems which can be solved separately and in parallel.
 A comprehensive introduction to DDM can be found in~\cite{Toselli:2005:DDM,sbg_book_1996}.
 DDM are typically accelerated by Krylov methods such as conjugate gradients.

-The divide-and-conquer approach makes DDM very attractive for the parallel solution of large ill-conditioned problems.
-This motivated significant research activity on the usage of DDM in large problems from computational fluid mechanics~\cite{gropp1992domain}, structural mechanics~\cite{gosselet2006non,itersub_2009}, or coupled problems problems~\cite{corigliano2013domain,Kiefer:2023:MPO,Klawonn:2020:CHM}.
+The divide-and-conquer approach makes DDM very attractive for the parallel solution of large, ill-conditioned problems.
+This motivated significant research activity on the usage of DDM in large problems from computational fluid mechanics~\cite{gropp1992domain}, structural mechanics~\cite{gosselet2006non,itersub_2009,heinlein:2023:PST}, or coupled problems~\cite{corigliano2013domain,Kiefer:2023:MPO,Klawonn:2020:CHM}.

-Although DDM were originally developed for the solution of large systems from the discretization of partial differential equations, e.g., by finite elements, the underlying ideas can also be formulately algebraically.
+Although DDM were originally developed for the solution of large systems from the discretization of partial differential equations, e.g., by finite elements, the underlying ideas can also be formulated algebraically.